snovakovic/js-flock/README.md

   const jsFlock = require('js-flock');

   // Load whole transpiled ES5 library
-  // Note recommended in browser as bundle can be larger then we need const jsFlock = require('js-flock/es5');
+  // Note recommended in browser as bundle can be larger than we need const jsFlock = require('js-flock/es5');
 ```